benhvt/VALIDICLUST/README.md

 # Overview

-`PCVI` is a package to ensure valid inference after data clustering.
+`PCVI` s a package for ensuring valid inference after data clustering.
-This problem occurs when clustering force differences beteween groups of observations to build clusters.
-This lead to an inflation of the type I error rate particularly because data are used twice: i) to build clusters, that is, to build hypothesis and ii) to do the inference step.
-The 3 main functions of the package are :
+This problem occurs when clustering forces differences between groups of observations to build clusters.
+This leads to an inflation of the Type I error rate, especially because the data is used twice: i) to build clusters, i.e., to form hypotheses, and ii) to perform the inference step.
+The 3 main functions of the package are:

--   `test_selective_inference()` adpated from the work of Gao et al. [\[1\]](#1) concerning selective inference for clustering
+-   `test_selective_inference()` following the work of Gao et al. [\[1\]](#1) on selective inference for clustering

 -   `merge_selective_inference()` for the merging selective test.
-With this method, all the adjacent p-values are merged using harmonic mean
+In this method, all adjacent p-values are merged using the harmonic mean

--   `test_multimod()` use the DipTest [\[2\]](#2) to investigate the
+-   `test_multimod()` uses the DipTest [\[2\]](#2) to investigate the
-    presence of a continnum between two estimated clusters on a given variable
+    presence of a continnum between two estimated clusters for a given variable

 # Installation